thawzinaung-2002/angular/hotelinventory/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Notes

+## Directives -> Structural Vs Attribute Directive
+*ngIf, *ngFor -> Structural : Modify dom like remove or delete ngClass, ngStyle -> Attribute : No modify dom

+## Pipe
+Pipe are used for data transformation like formatting.
+It's change original object. eg. DatePipe,...

+## Lifecycle
+All lifeycle has interface.
+After constructor -> ngOnit is called.
+Constructor should use only for injection.

+## Component Communication